USS Selfridge (DD-357)

-The second USS Selfridge (DD-357) was a Porter-class destroyer in the United States Navy.
-She was named for Rear Admiral Thomas O. Selfridge (1804–1902) and his son, Thomas O. Selfridge, Jr. (1836–1924).
+USS Selfridge (DD-357) was a Porter-class destroyer in the United States Navy.
+She was named for Rear Admiral Thomas O. Selfridge (1804–1902) and his son, Thomas O. Selfridge Jr. (1836–1924).
+She was the second ship named Selfridge, the first being a Clemson-class destroyer that served in World War I.

 Selfridge was laid down by the New York Shipbuilding Corporation at Camden in New Jersey on 18 December 1933, launched on 18 April 1936 and commissioned at Philadelphia on 25 November 1936.

 Shakedown

 Selfridge conducted her shakedown cruise in the Mediterranean in January and February 1937 and returned to the east coast, via the Caribbean, in March.
 From April into August, she underwent post-shakedown overhaul at, and conducted training exercises out of Philadelphia, Pennsylvania.
 In September, Presidential escort duties took her to Poughkeepsie, New York; and, in October, she proceeded to Norfolk, Virginia, whence she got underway for the Panama Canal Zone and duty with the Battle Force in the Pacific.
 Diverted back to Norfolk for another Presidential escort mission in early November, she got underway again for the west coast on 9 December 1937.